SkymanOne/folidity/reports/main.typ

 and formal verification tools used alongside traditional SCLs presented in @Chapter:FVT.

-This chapter reviews both categories of tools, allowing us to evaluate their effectiveness in correlation to usability, aiming to provide a concise framework to analyse and work with the SC tools dedicated to producing error-proof DApps.
+This chapter reviews both categories of tools, allowing us to evaluate their effectiveness in correlation to usability, aiming to provide a concise framework to analyse the SC tools dedicated to producing error-proof DApps.

 == Formal Verification Tools <Chapter:FVT>